Nearsightedness – Symptoms, Causes and Prevention

 Seek emergency medical care if you experience:

-A random or sudden appearance of many floaters — small specks which seem to drift by your field of vision
+A random or sudden appearance of many floaters — small specks that seem to drift by your field of vision

 A curtain-like shadow over your visual field